-Cristina Sisu*1,2,3, Paul Muir*1, Adam Frankish4, Ian Fiddes5, Mark Diekhans5, David 4Thybert4,6 Duncan T. 7Odom7,8, Paul 49Flicek4,9, Thomas Keane4, Tim Hubbard10, Jennifer Harrow11, Mark Gerstein1,2,12
+Cristina Sisu*1,2,3, Paul Muir*4,5, Adam Frankish6, Ian Fiddes7, Mark Diekhans7, David Thybert6,8 Duncan T. Odom9,10, Paul Flicek6,10, Thomas Keane6, Tim Hubbard11, Jennifer Harrow12, Mark Gerstein1,2,13

+1 Program in Computational Biology and Bioinformatics, Yale University, New Haven, CT 06520, USA;

+2 Department of Molecular Biophysics and Biochemistry, Yale University, New Haven, CT 06520, USA;

+3 Department of Biosciences, Brunel University London, London UB8 3PH, UK;

+4 Department of Molecular, Cellular & Developmental Biology, Yale University, New Haven, CT, 06520, USA.

+5 Systems Biology Institute, Yale University, West Haven, CT, 06516, USA.

+6 European Molecular Biology Laboratory, European Bioinformatics Institute, Wellcome Genome Campus, Hinxton, Cambridge, CB10 1SD, UK;

+7 Center for Biomolecular Science and Engineering, University of California, Santa Cruz, CA 95064, USA;

+8 Earlham Institute, Norwich research Park, Norwich, NR4 7UH, UK;

+9 University of Cambridge, Cancer Research UK Cambridge Institute, Robinson Way, Cambridge CB2 0RE, UK;

+10 Wellcome Trust Sanger Institute, Wellcome Trust Genome Campus, Hinxton, Cambridge, CB10 1SA, UK;

+11 Department of Medical & Molecular Genetics, King’s College London, London SE1 9RT, UK;

+12 Illumina Cambridge Ltd, Chesterford Research Park, Little Chesterford, Saffron Walden CB10 1XL, UK.

+13 Department of Computer Science, Yale University, New Haven, CT 06511, USA.

+* These two authors contributed equally.

 Pseudogenes are ideal markers of genome remodeling.
-In turn, the mouse is an ideal platform for studying them, particularly with the availability of transcriptional time course data during development (just completed in phase 3 of ENCODE) and the sequencing of 18 strains (completed by the Mouse Genome Project).
+In turn, the mouse is an ideal platform for studying them, particularly with the availability of transcriptional data during development (just completed in phase 3 of ENCODE) and the sequencing of 18 strains (completed by the Mouse Genome Project).
 Here we present a comprehensive genome-wide annotation of the pseudogenes in the mouse reference genome and associated strains.
 We compiled this from combining manual curation of over 10,000 pseudogenes with results from automatic annotation pipelines.
-By comparing the human and mouse, we annotated 271 unitary pseudogenes in mouse, and 431 unitaries in human.
-We make our annotation available through mouse.pseudogene.org.
-The overall mouse pseudogene repertoire (in the reference and strains) is similar to human in terms of overall size, biotype distribution (~80% processed,~20% duplicated) and top family composition (with many GAPDH and ribosomal pseudogenes).
-However, notable differences arise in theage distribution of pseudogenes, with multiple retro-transpositional bursts in mouse evolutionary history and only one burst in human.
+Also, by comparing the human and mouse, we annotated 271 unitary pseudogenes in mouse, and 431 unitaries in human.
+We make all our annotation available through mouse.pseudogene.org.
+The overall mouse pseudogene repertoire (in the reference and strains) is similar to human in terms of overall size, biotype distribution (~80% processed/~20% duplicated) and top family composition (with many GAPDH and ribosomal pseudogenes).
+However, notable differences arise in the pseudogene age distribution, with multiple retro-transpositional bursts in mouse evolutionary history and only one in human.
 Furthermore, in each strain ~20% of the pseudogenes are unique, reflecting strain-specific functions and evolution; for instance, the differences observed in the evolution of taste receptors associated pseudogenes in the NZO mice can be related to their change in the diet.
 Additionally, we find that ~15% of the pseudogenes are transcribed, a fraction similar to that for human and that pseudogene transcription exhibits greater tissue and strain specificity compared to their protein coding counterparts.
-Finally, we show that processed pseudogenes are commonly associated with highly transcribed genes.
+Finally, we show that processed pseudogenes tend to be derived from highly transcribed parent genes.

 Introduction